Sargus bipunctatus: Biology

 Found in open and wooded habitats, sunbathing on foliage in sheltered spots.
 The flight period is from July to November.
 Females lay eggs on fresh dung, manure or in close by soil where the larvae develop.
 The larvae have been reared from cow dung, compost, rotting vegetation and decaying fungi.
 Larvae have been found in egg pods of locusts (Dociostaurus maroccanus Shnb.).

 Distribution

-Trans-Caucasus Central belt and South of Western Europe.
+Sargus bipunctatus can be found in the Trans-Caucasus Central belt and south of Western Europe.